Dr. Hartman of CNOS received honorariums from Teva for speaking engagements, and Dr. Hartman's spouse owns stock in Amgen.)

 Other descriptions of clinically isolated syndromes include: clinical onset of multiple sclerosis, isolated demyelination syndrome, first demyelinating episode, first presentation of multiple sclerosis, first attack of multiple sclerosis, and focal isolated idiopathic inflammatory demyelinating disorders.

 The term “radiologically isolated syndrome” has evolved to describe individuals with brain MRI lesions suggestive of demyelination but without any associated clinical symptoms (Okuda et al 2009).
-Follow-up of patients with radiologically isolated syndrome has revealed a significant 30% to 45% risk of subsequent development of a clinically isolated syndrome, additional MRI demyelinating lesions, or multiple sclerosis over 2 to 5 years (Lebrun 2015).
-This risk appears especially elevated for patients with an asymptomatic spinal cord lesion, in whom 84% develop symptoms within 4 years (Okuda et al 2011).
+Follow-up of patients with radiologically isolated syndrome has revealed a significant 30% to 45% risk of subsequent development of a clinically isolated syndrome, additional MRI demyelinating lesions, or multiple sclerosis over two to five years (Lebrun 2015).
+This risk appears especially elevated for patients with an asymptomatic spinal cord lesion, in whom 84% develop symptoms within four years (Okuda et al 2011).
 The literature on transverse myelitis suggests that the risk of a single symptomatic cord lesion developing into multiple sclerosis is approximately 40%.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.

 If you are a subscriber, please log in.

 If you are a former subscriber or have registered before, please log in first and then click select a Service Plan or contact Subscriber Services.
 Site license users, click the Site License Acces link on the Homepage at an authorized computer.